 Before we went camping up near Rocky Mountain National Park last week–a post on that coming up —

-Her ’70s old school style was to take pot roast — yes, pot roast — cut it up and marinate it for a few days–yes, days– before grilling the pieces along with whatever vegetables hit her fancy.
+Her ’70s old school style was to take pot roast — yes, pot roast — cut it up and marinate it for a day or so– before grilling the pieces along with whatever vegetables hit her fancy.
 I seem to recall canned small potatoes.
 I’ll admit I liked this meal just fine.
 I couldn’t believe it was pot roast and neither could anyone else.
 It was just like steak.
 Well, nearly.
-Continue reading

 As summer wanes –– it was 50 degrees F this morning when I got up — the vegetables come in huge, lovely fragrant warm piles and a fresh, toothsome pasta salad feels perfect for supper in the lingering heat.
 No muss, no fuss, with fresh pasta that cooks in just two minutes; dinner is on the table faster than you can make the basil vinaigrette (thanks to David Lebovitz–scroll down for more) that simply makes this meal.
 Continue reading